tifrel/stock-tracker/README.md

   - However it is not strictly less than 30 seconds, just about averaging around that.
 Seeing the `flamegraph.svg`, more than 50% of total runtime is spent doing SSL handshakes.
+  - Trying at the university yields 3 seconds.
+Yup, it's the network.
+- Actix seems like a lot of boilerplate, I wouldn't necessarily use it, but it's part of the requirements...
+  - There a few tests in `src/transform.rs`, mostly to show how it would basically work.
+Focus should be on battletesting and stability.
+Regarding stability, I didn't get any improper behavior in 20 minutes of running.
+    Let's assume it would fail the next moment because the buffer (size = number of stocks = 500) couldn't handle any more messages.
+That means each fetching batch (40 total) contributed 12.5 messages to congestion and is 2.5% too load-heavy for the allocated time period.
+  - One problem with the Actor-based system is the increased complexity for measuring the fetch time of a single batch, but might be handled in a specific binary compiled for that purpose.